How can I pay my bill?

 I think that a mistake has been made on my bill, what should I do?

-I receive benefits and I understand that I may be eligible for assistance with my sewerage charges, is this correct?
+I receive benefits and I understand that I may be eligible for assistance with my water and/or sewerage charges, is this correct?

-You may qualify for our WaterSure tariff or Special Assistance Fund, depending upon your circumstances and account type, please contact our Customer Service Team for more information.
+You may qualify for our WaterSure tariff or Special Assistance Fund, depending upon your circumstances and account type, please contact our Customer Services Team for more information.

 What does the Standing Charge cover?